-Second, we address the effect of stress testing on credit risk by using non-performing loans as a proxy, as existing studies suggest that banks reduce lending to curb credit risk.
-However, the literature has not yet empirically tested this hypothesis.
+Second, we address the effect of stress testing on credit risk by using non-performing loans as a proxy, as existing studies document that banks reduce lending to curb credit risk.
+However, in the literature, to the best of our knowledge, there is no study that has yet investigated empirically this hypothesis.

-Third, we enhance the identification strategy by jointly using two methodologies.
+Third, we extend the identification strategy by jointly using two methodologies.
 Specifically, we employ the difference-in-differences methodology and stress test exposure specification.
 Fourth, we address possible differences in bank lending behaviour and credit risk among countries by grouping our banks into GIIPS (Greece, Ireland, Italy, Portugal and Spain) and non-GIIPS countries.